MenesesPT/TimerVTT/README.md

 //Creates a 10 seconds timer with the description 'Hurry Up!'
 //Note: Plays sounds and isn't private Timer.createTimer(10, "Hurry Up!");

+//Creates a 15 second timer that runs a macro on expire (requires The Furnace) Timer.createTimer(15, "", true, true, false, '/"Macro Name"');

 //Create a private stopwatch with description 'Too long?'
 Timer.createStopwatch("Too long?", true);